Phoenix Wright: Ace Attorney – Dual Destinies: Visuals and character design

 Dual Destinies was the first game in the main series to be developed for the Nintendo 3DS; this move from the Nintendo DS to the Nintendo 3DS was the most difficult part of the development, with the development team being unsure of whether to use 2D graphics like with previous games or to use 3D models.
 Eventually they decided to use 3D graphics, because of the stereoscopic 3D effect being a selling point for the Nintendo 3DS system.
+They were also convinced of using 3D graphics following the release of the crossover title Professor Layton vs. Phoenix Wright: Ace Attorney, which used 3D graphics, demonstrating that the 3DS was now powerful enough to support 3D rendering.
 Because of the move to 3D, the in-house artist Takuro Fuse was in charge of the art direction, rather than the series regular Tatsuro Iwamoto, so that they could have meetings about the art more often.
 This was Fuse's first work on the main series, so he initially had problems with making character designs that fit the series, and had to get a lot of feedback from Eshiro.
 According to Eshiro and Yamazaki, they put effort into the graphics, wanting to ensure that Dual Destinies' graphics looked better than those of Professor Layton vs. Phoenix Wright: Ace Attorney.

 The first thing Fuse and his art team had to do was figuring out how to create 3D models that preserve the look and feel of the previous games' 2D sprites, even when viewed in stereoscopic 3D.
 Some of the artists on the team created a concept trailer for how the game's visuals would work, featuring a 3D model of Phoenix.
 Looking back at it, Fuse called the model "cringe-worthy", but it was able to be used as a base.
 Everyone on the development team gave feedback on the model, and it was continuously refined until everyone was satisfied with its look; this process alone took six months.
 The art team also wanted to preserve the "lively" style of animation used in the 2D sprites.
 To do this, they used "various tricks" such as using different character models for different angles.
 They also took advantage of the increased capabilities of the Nintendo 3DS hardware, and added camera movements and connecting animations to give the character animation further fluidity.